ishita-CBS/2022WS_DO_Ishita/final_blog.md

-# Hierarchy, a 'natural' order? by Ishita Rahman
+# Hierarchy, a 'natural' order?
+by Ishita Rahman
+POSTED ON: 09th November, 2022
+READING TIME: 15 MINUTES

 ---
 ## Introduction: